Bayanduuren1234/Coup/db/DATABASE.md

 The database is a JSON array, where each entry in the array is an object representing a single game.
 Each game object has the following fields:

-    gameId          string          a unique id for the game gameType        string          the type of game ("original" or "inquisitors") playerCount     number          the number of players in the game playerIds       Array<string>   the unique ids of the players in the game (AI players have the id "ai") winner          number          the player who won the game, as an index into the events          string          the events of the game
+    gameId          string          a unique id for the game playerCount     number          the number of players in the game playerIds       Array<string>   the unique ids of the players in the game (AI players have the id "ai")

 The events field represents the actions that the players took and their consequences.
 Events are encoded as a base64 string, which can be decoded into JSON objects using `game-tracker.js` in this project.
 There is also a script, `extract-games.js`, which will decode the events from all the games from `games.json.gz` and write them to a file called `games_full.json.gz`.
 This file is also available for download here: https://s3-eu-west-1.amazonaws.com/treason.thebrown.net/games_full.json.gz.
 Beware: this file is a lot larger, 8 GB when decompressed, and it may not fit in memory when using a regular JSON reader.
 An example of how to read `games_full.json.gz` using a streaming JSON reader can be found in `example-read-games.js`.